Coffeetea07/UIAutomation/README.md

 ![image](https://user-images.githubusercontent.com/28858510/141277415-43d64183-4ee0-4510-a2d5-056015e7a0d4.png)

-5. Select "Open and existing project".
-Get a local copy of the .Side file in this repository
+5. Get a local copy of the .Side file in this repository.
+Select "Open and existing project" then select the downloaded side file.

 7. Select one of test in the list the press run to execute automation